wayfair/vsm-ios/ADRs/2022-12-08-PropertyWrappers-ADR.md

 }
 ```

 This approach changes the `ViewStateRendering` protocol requirement from `container` to `state`.
-If desired, this could be done in a new protocol (ie, `StateRendering`) to prevent breaking changes in existing VSM implementations that use `ViewStateRendering`.
+If desired, this could be done in a new alternative protocol (ie, `StateRendering`) to prevent breaking changes in existing VSM implementations that use `ViewStateRendering`.

 Benefits

-- Accomplishes all that `@ViewState` and `@AutoRendered` have to offer
+- Accomplishes all the benefits of the solutions above
-- Removes the need (but not the capability) of the `_` prefix to access the `StateContainer` members
+- Removes the need (but not the capability) of the `$state` prefix to access the `StateContainer` members
 - Provides direct access to the underlying `StateContainer` via the `container` property on `ViewStateRendering`
 - Is the most ergonomic solution for VSM

 Drawbacks

-- Is a breaking change (with a potential workaround)
+- Introduces a breaking change or the potential workaround of introducing a new/confusing `StateRendering` protocol
 - A tiny, but non-zero performance hit *per function call* of `observe`, `bind`, etc. to map the action to the underlying property wrapper's `StateContainer`
-- Runtime errors instead of compile-time errors if the user attempts to invoke `observe`, `bind`, et al. without adding the `@ViewState` property wrapper
+- If the user attempts to invoke `observe`, `bind`, et al. without adding the `@ViewState` property wrapper, unexpected runtime behavior will occur
-- If Apple ever changes the `_` prefix requirement, apps will fail at runtime instead of compile time
+- If Apple ever changes the `_` property wrapper accessor, apps will fail at runtime instead of compile time

 ## Additional Context

 This proposal improves the VSM framework while upholding the original goals of VSM.
 Specifically, extreme type-safety and determinism while eliminating all possible implementation mistakes.
-These proposed solutions *do not* introduce new risks or potential failure points to the developer workflow.
+These proposed solutions *do not* introduce new types of risks or potential failure points to the developer workflow.
 Any risks in these solutions are similar or equal to the existing risks present within the VSM framework.